Steps to improve your credit score

 Your credit score tells your financial story.
-When it comes to life-changing purchases (like buying a home!), your credit report is looked at closely and plays a significant role in your rate and the type of mortgage you can secure.
+When it comes to life-changing purchases (like buying a home), your credit report is examined closely and plays a significant role in your mortgage interest rate as well as the type of mortgage you can secure.

 If you’re unhappy with your current score, don’t panic!
 Consider the steps below to work towards your ideal credit score.

 1. Get a copy of your credit report